olivia3395/academic-homepage/projects.md

-- **MKDnet: Multi-level Knowledge Distillation for Spatiotemporal Graph Forecasting**

-  *MKDnet* is a multi-scale knowledge distillation framework designed to enhance spatiotemporal forecasting in traffic and mobility networks.
-While existing models often struggle to generalize under sparse data or domain shifts, *MKDnet* introduces a hierarchical student-teacher architecture to transfer useful representations across time, space, and task levels.
-The teacher model operates at a high-capacity level, capturing long-term spatial-temporal dependencies with rich graph signals.
-Meanwhile, the student model is lightweight and fast, trained under the guidance of the teacher through **representation-level** and **prediction-level** distillation losses.
-The framework further integrates **graph convolutional networks (GCNs)** and **temporal modeling modules** (such as GRUs or attention mechanisms) to capture dynamic topological changes.
-A key innovation is the use of **multi-level supervision**—including feature, hidden, and output states—allowing the student to learn not just final predictions but also intermediate behaviors.
-This ensures better adaptation to new regions or unseen traffic patterns.
+- **MKDnet: Multi-level Knowledge Distillation for Spatiotemporal Graph Forecasting** *MKDnet* is a multi-scale knowledge distillation framework for improving spatiotemporal forecasting in traffic and mobility networks.
+To address challenges like sparse data and domain shifts, it employs a hierarchical student–teacher architecture that transfers informative representations across spatial, temporal, and task levels.
+The high-capacity teacher captures long-range spatiotemporal patterns, while the lightweight student learns through both **representation-level** and **prediction-level** distillation.
+By integrating **graph convolutional networks (GCNs)** and **temporal modules** (e.g., GRUs or attention), *MKDnet* effectively models dynamic graph structures.
+Its **multi-level supervision**—from features to outputs—enhances generalization to unseen regions and patterns.

   ![MKDnet Workflow](/assets/images/mkdnet_workflow.jpg)

 - **NetPag**